vintagepc/MK404/README.md

 - Fans have been attached, and can be controlled by the PWM output (or manually overridden to simulate conditions).
 - Heater behaviour has been implemented.
 A Hotend heater is attached and appears functional.
 Same goes for the heatbed.
 - PINDA simulation is present for both MBL and xyz cal.
 Toggle "sheet on bed" flag with the 'Y' key.
-- Simulated SD card, some improvements pending (#71)
+- Simulated SD card
 - TMC2130s are sufficiently simulated for general operations.
 - Motor/positioning tracking present.
-- SPI flash for language support works, but must be manually flashed in two stages due to lack of DTR on PTYs.
+- SPI flash for language support works, but because PTYs lack DTR it must be done either in two stages, or using the example script to trigger a reset at the right time.
 - The timer bug has been resolved using a customized build of SimAVR.
-- Einsy flash/eeprom is persisted between reboots.
+- Flash/eeprom is persisted between reboots.
 - Virtual MMU support:

 ![](images/MMU2.png)